kartonfarkas/api_docs/source/integrations/integration_how_to.rst

 If some services require more complex node configurations, then please use the :doc:`automation_center/node_custom_node_dialogue_endpoint` instead of the resource options endpoint.
-It can embed the configuration interface provided by the service via an iframe.
+The custom node dialogue endpoint can embed the configuration interface provided by the service via an iframe.